incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 Creating a product roadmap is an integral part of the product development process.
 It addresses the critical problems in progress that contribute to the larger business vision and goals.

-A product roadmap can be general or specific and change as the product evolves or the market changes.
+A product roadmap is a generic document that changes as the product evolves or the market changes.
 As it is a written or visual summary of the objectives for a product, it typically includes
 - a product plan,
 - dependencies,
-- a list of features,
+- a list of features and epics.
-or milestones that the product team intends to deliver.

 The complexity of the product roadmap varies depending on the target audience.
-For instance, the sales team may need a different level of detail than an internal development team.
+Incorporating regular and continuous feedback from end users is a must when refining a product roadmap.
+Hence it is a living, breathing document constantly evolving based on user feedback and the changing business scenario.

 ## A Product Roadmap Helps Align StakeHolders on a Business Goal

-A product roadmap is a tool that requires regular review from all the stakeholders involved.
+As mentioned, a product roadmap is a tool that requires regular review from all the stakeholders involved.
 Every feature on the product roadmap is always associated with the defined business goal.
 Hence it becomes an iterative process.

 The objectives of a product roadmap include the following—